Please wait while you are being redirected ...

 IHI Global Trigger Tool Training Resources

-A suggested plan and materials to help train reviewers on the IHI Global Trigger Tool methodology.
+A suggested plan and resources to help train reviewers on the IHI Global Trigger Tool methodology.

 Measuring Rare Events and Time-Between Measures